JBZoo/CSV-Blueprint/README.md

 **Batch processing**
 * If option `--csv` is not specified, then the STDIN is used.
 To build a pipeline in Unix-like systems.
 * Discovering CSV files by `filename_pattern` in the schema file.
 In case you have a lot of schemas and a lot of CSV files and want to automate the process as one command.
 * Flag to ignore file name pattern.
-It's useful when you have a lot of files and you don't want to validate the file name.
+It's useful when you have a lot of files, and you don't want to validate the file name.

 **Validation**
 * More aggregate rules.